-First and foremost, the Qur-n casts broad daylight on all matters spiritual.
-Once and for all, as the last complete revelation, it extinguishes philosophical meandering about God’s domain of knowledge, creativity, provision, expectation and accountability through its authoritativeness – claiming right away to be free from doubt or speculation (2:2) and crookedness, i.e., displaying consistency, being error-free, uncorrupting and sound.
+First and foremost, the Qur’an casts broad daylight on all matters spiritual.
+Once and for all, as the last complete revelation, it extinguishes philosophical meandering about God’s domain of knowledge, creativity, provision, expectation, and accountability through its authoritativeness – claiming right away to be free from doubt or speculation (2:2) and crookedness, i.e., displaying consistency, being error-free, uncorrupting and sound.
 (18:1)

 The choices in this life will determine the outcome of the Hereafter.
-However, God is Ever-Forgiving, Ever-Returning, Ever-Merciful toward man.
-Man must seek forgiveness and, in some cases, make good, promising never to back paddle.
+However, God is Ever-Forgiving, Ever-Returning, and Ever-Merciful toward man.
+Man must seek forgiveness and, in some cases, make good, promising never to backpaddle.
 The only sin He will not countenance is the sin of Partnership in His Godhood and those who deny His existence.

 This is an open act of defiance toward God’s sovereignty.
 It irretrievably damages their potential as well as the potential of their circle of influence.
 Such individuals will be resurrected blind.
 They will bemoan their state, while God will remind them that they were blind to His beseeching while still alive.

 Their mouths will be sealed, while their bodies will be inspired to bear witness.
 2 (41:20-21) All their good work will be tossed, even those of secular humanists.
 [18:103-6] The bottom line according to the Quran is that every individual is responsible to believe, act in goodness, stand up for the Truth and urge others to do the same.